-We, the Forest Service, are proposing to revise the current management of the Apache Leap Special Management Area (SMA) on the Globe Ranger District of the Tonto National Forest (Figure 1).
-In December 2014, Congress set forth the establishment of the Apache Leap SMA through the Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 (NDAA).
-Section 3003(g)(5)(a) of the NDAA directed the Forest Service to prepare a special management plan for the Apache Leap SMA in consultation with affected Indian tribes, the Town of Superior, Resolution Copper Mining, LLC (Resolution Copper), and interested members of the public.
+The Forest Service is proposing changes to the current management of an area within the Globe Ranger District of the Tonto National Forest designated as the Apache Leap Special Management Area (Figure 1).

+In December 2014, Congress set forth the establishment of the Apache Leap Special Management Area (Apache Leap SMA) through the Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 (NDAA).
+Section 3003(g)(5)(a) of the NDAA directs the Forest Service to prepare a special management plan for the Apache Leap SMA in consultation with affected Indian tribes, the Town of Superior, Resolution Copper Mining, LLC (Resolution Copper), and interested members of the public.

-The Proposed Action is to: (1) prepare and adopt a programmatic management plan for the approximately 839-acre Apache Leap SMA; and (2) amend the 1985 Tonto National Forest Land and Resource Management Plan (forest plan) to address the newly designated Apache Leap SMA.
+The Proposed Action is to: (1) prepare and adopt a programmatic management plan for the approximately 839-acre Apache Leap SMA; and (2) amend the 1985 Tonto National Forest Land and Resource Management Plan (forest plan) to address the recently designated Apache Leap SMA as a new special management area within the forest plan.

 The purpose of the Proposed Action is to develop and adopt long-range direction for managing natural and cultural resources and human uses of the newly designated Apache Leap SMA.
-The Proposed Action would: (1) meet the need to fulfill the requirements outlined in the NDAA Section 3003(g) to prepare and approve a management plan for the Apache Leap SMA; and (2) meet the requirements at 36 Code of Federal Regulations (CFR) 219.13 to amend a forest plan when there is changed circumstance(s) affecting the management of a national forest.
-In this case the changed circumstance is the designation of the Apache Leap SMA.
+The Proposed Action is intended to: (1) meet the need to fulfill the requirements outlined in NDAA Section 3003(g) to prepare and approve a management plan for the Apache Leap SMA; and (2) meet the requirements at 36 Code of Federal Regulations (CFR) 219.13 to amend a forest plan when there are changed circumstance(s) affecting the management of a national forest.
+In this case the changed circumstance is the Congressional designation of the Apache Leap SMA.
 The environmental assessment (EA) documents the analysis of the Proposed Action and the No Action alternative.

-1 Public Law [PL] 113-291, 113th Congress, 2014.
+&lt;sup>1 Public Law [PL] 113-291, 113th Congress, 2014.

 Figure 1.
-Apache Leap SMA: boundary.
+Apache Leap SMA boundary.
+Final Decision Notice